Robinhood says it is in 'strong position' to face unlikely market events

 The online trading platform, which helped pioneer commission-free trading, and several other brokerages on Jan.
 28, 2021, restricted trading in GameStop GME.N and a handful of other "meme" stocks as the regulatory deposit requirements for settling the securities skyrocketed during the rally driven by retail investors.

-Robinhood said in Tuesday's blog post that its net capital position was $2.7 billion, more than 25 times what is currently required by the U.S. Securities and Exchange Commission.
+Robinhood said in Tuesday's blog post that its net capital position was $2.8 billion, 21 times what is currently required by the U.S. Securities and Exchange Commission.

 Those restrictions had infuriated clients trying to buy and sell the "meme" stocks.